dltj/dltj-blog/content/2024-06-21-ils-without-patron-data-folio.md

 It is almost enough for a statement of work.

 I'll add a plug for the company that I work for here in the last paragraph.
-If your library would like to do this with FOLIO, {% include robustlink.html href="https://www.indexdata.com/" versionurl="https://web.archive.org/web/20240618210912/https://www.indexdata.com/" versiondate="2024-06-18" title="Index Data homepage" anchor="Index Data" %} specializes in this type of software development.
+If your library would like to do this with FOLIO, {{ robustlink(href="https://www.indexdata.com/", versionurl="https://web.archive.org/web/20240618210912/https://www.indexdata.com/", versiondate="2024-06-18", title="Index Data homepage", anchor="Index Data") }} specializes in this type of software development.
 Few things would please me more than having the chance to build this into FOLIO.
 Contact me if you want to discuss this further or enter into a development agreement to add this capability to the FOLIO open source codebase.